ben-nakash/Drones-Obstacle-Avoidance-System/README.txt

 Exceptions
 ------------
 In different situations the system will throw exceptions related to its cause.
-The one who use this system should handle the following types of exceptions:
+For proper use of the system the user must handle the following types of exceptions:

 1. ConnectionError:
-	Occurs after the system have made several attempts to connect to the sensors without success.
+	Occurs after the system have made several attempts to connect to the sensors with no success.

 2. TypeError:
 	Occurs when a method/function within the software receives a wrong type